FLORIDA FIRST SENIOR HOME CARE

 Offer new ways to deliver benefits.
 Companies are:

 1) Careinnovations.com latest telehealth system.
-Health Harmony simplifies remote patient monitoring by providing intuitive and easy-to-use technology that enables patients, clinicians, care providers and family caregivers to collaborate for better care in the home and within normal daily routines.
+Health Harmony simplifies remote client monitoring by providing intuitive and easy-to-use technology that enables clients, clinicians, care providers and family caregivers to collaborate for better care in the home and within normal daily routines.

-2) Grandcare.com better CARE with a new “hospital-to-home” transition program which helps professional care providers, healthcare providers, and patients to effectively coordinate care and safely remain at home.
+2) Grandcare.com better CARE with a new “hospital-to-home” transition program which helps professional care providers, healthcare providers and clients to effectively coordinate care and safely remain at home.